Thanatoz-1/SiamEase/README.md

 Abstract
-The purpose of this project is to remove duplicates from the Flipkart cdn’s little data-set dump.
+The purpose of this project is to remove duplicates from a popular E-commerce cdn’s little data-set dump.
 The provided data-set is an enormous database containing information about the clothing products.
 The main aim of this project is to remove all possible redundant data that might have